AustinKingPro/MyPortfolio/README.md

 # My IT Portfolio

 Welcome to my IT Portfolio!
 This repository showcases my hands-on projects, lab work, and technical skills in this field.
-The goal of ,y portfolio is to demonstrate my practical knowledge, problem-solving abilities, and dedication to continuous learning.
+The goal of my portfolio is to demonstrate my practical knowledge, problem-solving abilities, and dedication to continuous learning.

 ---